AdolfVonKleist/Phonetisaurus/README.md

   * OpenFst (Prefer >= 1.4)

 ### Basic Build [Linux]: ###
 Use the existing setup.
-This should be fine for more linux installations.
+This should be fine for most Linux distributions as well as newer versions of OSX.
 ```
  $ cd src/
  $ ./configure